diffblue/gitlab/doc/user/usage_quotas.md

 ### Namespace storage limit enforcement schedule

 Storage limits for GitLab SaaS Free tier namespaces will not be enforced prior to 2022-10-19.
 Storage limits for GitLab SaaS Paid tier namespaces will not be enforced for prior to 2023-02-15.
+Enforcement will not occur until all storage types are accurately measured, including deduplication of forks for [git](https://gitlab.com/gitlab-org/gitlab/-/issues/371671) and [LFS](https://gitlab.com/gitlab-org/gitlab/-/issues/370242).

 Impacted users are notified via email and in-app notifications at least 60 days prior to enforcement.

 ### Project storage limit

-Namespaces on a GitLab SaaS **paid** tier (Premium and Ultimate) have a storage limit on their project repositories.
+Projects on GitLab SaaS have a 10GB storage limit on their Git repository and LFS storage.
-A project's repository has a storage quota of 10 GB.
+Once namespace-level storage limits are enforced, the project limit will be removed.
 A namespace has either a namespace-level storage limit or a project-level storage limit, but not both.

-- Paid tier namespaces have project-level storage limits enforced.
-- Free tier namespaces have namespace-level storage limits.

 When a project's repository reaches the quota, the project is locked.
 You cannot push changes to a locked project.
 To monitor the size of each repository in a namespace, including a breakdown for each project, you can